oscar-davids/geokeytool/README.md

 We prove that neither the key nor the encryption are weakened by this system.
 The simplicity of the implementation allows us to get rid of:

-* a middleman,
+* a middleman

 * a smart contract

-* a centralized recovery system,
+* a centralized recovery system

 * an online connection